Japan hails the heroic 'Fukushima 50'

 Rick Hallard, who worked in the British nuclear industry for more than 30 years, says the pressure on them will be immense, but that they will probably not feel it until it is over.

 "They'll be focusing on the key risks and threats," he says.
-"They will have a very clear idea of what their priorities are."'Life on the line'
+"They will have a very clear idea of what their priorities are."

 On Wednesday the government raised the legal limit of radiation they could be exposed to from 100 to 250 millisieverts.

 That is more than 12 times the legal dose for workers dealing with radiation under British law.

 But you would need to be exposed to a dose probably twice that maximum before you would expect to see the so-called "early effects" people associate with radiation sickness, like a lowering of white blood cells.

 You would need a level of exposure in the region of 1,000 millisieverts before you might feel nauseous or feel ill.

 The "late effects" of exposure to radiation may not occur for many years.
 It can increase the likelihood you will develop cancer, but this is only an increased possibility, not a certainty.

 The person in charge of the operation will likely be some distance from the reactors, Mr Hallard says.

 "You need to be remote from the event to enable you to think," he says, "so that you don't miss things or react too quickly."